sunoftherock/OOP-Workshops/WS06/readme.md

 # LAB (50%) TextFile module

-Your task for this lab is to complete the implementation of the **TexgFile** module.
-This module attaches itself to a text file on the hard drive loads the content of the text file into itself.
+Your task for this lab is to complete the implementation of the **TextFile** module.
+This module attaches itself to a text file on the hard drive and loads the content of the text file into an array of **Line**s.

-This module is then capable of displaying the text file page by page on the screen or give the user program read-only access to lines of the text file as an array of C-strings.
+This module is then capable of displaying the text file page by page on the screen or give the user program read-only access to the lines of the text file as an array of C-strings.

 A **Textfile** can be safely copied, and the copying will also result in the creation of a copy of the attached file on the hard drive.